 Flash NAND Lite Memory Programmer!
 TSOP48

-I used the full system of FlashNAND memory connections, in which there are four CE lines, and four RB lines, thanks to which it is possible to support all types of memory available in the TSOP48 housing, and the power supply (3.3V) is supplied only to the VSS pins (13 , 36).
-VCC (12.37).
+I have used the full FlashNAND connection layout, where four CE lines, and four RB lines are present, so that it is possible to support all types of memory available in the TSOP48 chassis, while the power supply(3.3V) is only applied to the VSS(13,36), VCC(12,37) leads.

-The obtained results surprised me:
+The results obtained surprised me myself:

-FT245 XMEGA = 980kB / s
+FT245 XMEGA = 980kB/s

-NAND XMEGA = 2.7MB / s
+NAND XMEGA = 2.7MB/s

 3. PC